dl1bz/ESP32-IC705BT-PA/README.md

 **Remarks only for XIEGU XPA125B:**
 For wiring the Mini-DIN (6 pole) jack of XPA125B look in the manual.
 Same functionality like Micro PA50.
 PTT switch also L-active, shorten the PTT-PIN to ground/GND will the XPA125B switch ON too.

+**Do not overdrive the PA, the RF input for both PA is 5W as maximum !**

 ## Conclusion ##
 For me this project is very helpful for better control my PAs Micro PA50 and my XIEGU XPA125B.
 Especially with the XPA125 I forgot sometimes to manually switch the right band if I change it.
 The PTT line is now galvanically isolated from the transceiver too for more protection.
 It works great via BT, we will have a delay for about 24ms with the PTT at PA side.